 A speleothem based on calcite, which changes its axis from the vertical at one or more stages of its growth.

-Helictites are composed of calcite, dripstone or flowstone.
-This clacite is deposited when water looses the ability to keep the limetsone soluted, which in general is because of the loss of carbon dioxide.
+Helictites are composed of calcite, in other words dripstone or flowstone.
+This calcite is deposited when water looses the ability to keep the limestone dissolved, which in general is because of the loss of carbon dioxide.
 As water drips from the ceiling and hits the floor, it forms vertical stalactites and stalagmites.
-When water stand still in a cave lake it forms rims, dams and crusts.
+When water stands still in a cave lake it forms rims, dams and crusts.
 Helictites differ from all those forms of speleothems.
 They look similar to small stalactites and soda straws, but with a strange specialty, they are twisted and torn.
 Some look like horizontal stalactites, some are bent like a corkscrew.

 According to the generally accepted theory capillary forces are the most important mechanism in the formation of helictites.
 If the helictite has a very thin central tube where the water flows like in straws, capillary forces would be able to transport water ignoring gravity.
-Normal straws have too thick holes, capillary forces work much better with very narrow cracks or capillars.
+Normal straws have too thick holes, capillary forces work much better with very narrow cracks or capillaries.
 This theory was inspired by some hollow helictites.
 The problem with this theory is, that most helictites are definitely not hollow.

 Another theory names the wind in the cave as main reason for the strange look.
 Drops hanging on a stalactite are blown to one side, so the dripstone grows into this direction.
 If the wind changes, the direction of growth changes too.

-The way helictites are really formed is still unknown.
+Nevertheless, the way helictites are really formed is still unknown.
 This is definitely the most enigmatic and interesting problem in speleology.